qoryhanisagal/lineageautomation/demo/docs/fabric-medallion-integration.md

 - **Fabric Native**: Built-in support for shortcuts and lakehouse architecture
 - **End-to-End**: Complete lineage visibility across all medallion layers

-This positions your framework as the **missing piece** in Kevin's data architecture - the automation layer that makes his governance vision actually work at enterprise scale.
+This positions your framework as the **missing piece** in Enterprise data architecture - the automation layer that makes his governance vision actually work at enterprise scale.

 ---